gtsagkatakis/soil-moisture-bayesian-fusion/README.md

 This repository contains the code and supplementary material for the paper:

 **Fusion of Forecasting and Retrieval for Uncertainty-Aware Soil Moisture Estimation**
-*G. Tsagkatakis, A. Melebari∗, J. D. Campbell, A. Kannan, P. Shokri, E. Hodges, M. Moghaddam, P.Tsakalides *IGARSS 2025*
+*G. Tsagkatakis, A. Melebari∗, J. D. Campbell, A. Kannan, P. Shokri, E. Hodges, M. Moghaddam, P.Tsakalides* *IEEE International Geoscience and Remote Sensing Symposium (IGARSS), 2025*

 ## Overview